 SkillTRAN Industry-Context Methodology

-SkillTRAN reports each of the data sources on its own, allowing the user to choose which data source(s) are needed.
-In its own proportional distribution industry-context methodology, SkillTRAN uses a hybrid approach to the issue, considering all of these various resources, each of which contributes unique data elements to the mix.
+SkillTRAN reports each of the government data sources, allowing the user to choose which data source(s) are needed.
+In its proportional distribution industry-context methodology, SkillTRAN uses a hybrid approach to the issue, considering all of these various resources, each of which contributes unique data elements to the mix.
 Two of the core data sources are the OES survey and National Long Term Employment Projections.
 Both are based on the SOC code and report total employment for an occupation as well as employment in the specific industries in which employers have reported employment in that occupation.
 The industry employment proportion is the "occupational density" for that occupation in a specific industry.
 SkillTRAN further adjusts the number by equal distribution if there are other DOT occupations in that that SOC group that are also likely to be found in that industry.
 SkillTRAN posted its original methodology in 2008 when it first introduced its industry-context method.

 - SkillTRAN uses data from existing government sources - SkillTRAN is not the original source of job number data.

 - These existing government data sources are estimates, not actual numbers.